The Reason (Hoobastank song)

 "The Reason" is a song by American rock band Hoobastank.
 Released on January 26, 2004, as the second single from their second studio album of the same name, the power ballad is Hoobastank's most commercially successful single, peaking at number two on the US Billboard Hot 100 and number one on the US Modern Rock Tracks chart.
 In 2005, it was nominated for two categories at the 47th Annual Grammy Awards: Song of the Year and Best Pop Performance by a Duo or Group with Vocals.
-Internationally, "The Reason" reached number one in Canada and Italy and peaked within the top 10 in 10 other countries.
+Internationally, "The Reason" reached number one in Bolivia, Canada, Ecuador, and Italy while peaking within the top 10 in 13 additional countries.

 Background and release

 Following Hoobastank's tour in support of their 2001 self-titled debut album, the band began writing songs again for a follow-up album.
 Upon playing the opening riff of "The Reason", guitarist Dan Estrin began to flesh out the song and sent a completed instrumental demo to lead singer Douglas Robb.
 Using pieces of old lyrics and stream-of-thought ideas written in his journal, Robb quickly constructed the song's lyrics.

 "The Reason" was first released as part of the band's second studio album The Reason on December 9, 2003.
 Robb noted how "Out of Control" was chosen as the album's first single due to its more heavy sound, despite their record label's insistence that "The Reason" be released.
 However, the band eventually decided to release the song as a single, and it was serviced to radio stations starting January 26, 2004.